bhawnagurjar27/Programming-Practice/Codechef/ATM2/README.md

           And append '1' into answer as string

-Step 2:  If above statement is FALSE, then append '0' into the answer as string on the particular ith index where the above condition is false.
+          If above statement is FALSE, then append '0' into the answer as string on the particular ith index.

+Step 2: Print answer as output